indarsinghrajawt/AI-Driven-Business-Analytics-ETL/README.md

 ---

 ## 📌 Project Overview
-This project is an AI-powered data analytics application built using Python and Streamlit.
+This project is an AI-driven data analytics platform built using Python and Streamlit.
 It allows users to upload any CSV file and automatically performs data analysis, machine learning, and interactive visualization through a simple dashboard.

-The application demonstrates an end-to-end analytics workflow, including data ingestion, cleaning, transformation, modeling, and insight generation.
+The application demonstrates an end-to-end analytics workflow, including data ingestion, data cleaning, transformation, modeling, and insight generation.

 ---

-## 🎯 Project Objective
+## 🎯 Project Objectives
-The objectives of this project are to:
+The key objectives of this project are to:
 - Analyze CSV datasets easily without manual coding
 - Automatically apply machine learning models
 - Visualize insights through an interactive dashboard